Noyce-Joel/Dictionary-Thesaurus/README.md

 ## Dictionary and Thesaurus

-Being a linguist, I love words.
+I love words.
 Especially sesquipedalian ones 📚

 So I thought it would be cool to play around with the Merriam Webster API ⛹️‍♂️